-Sometimes Ted would ask me to buy his cigars from the cabin in the works canteen manned by a robust friendly Polish lady who taught me ‘Dzien Dobry’ – ‘Good Morning’.
+Sometimes Ted would ask me to buy his cigars from the shop counter in the works canteen manned by a friendly Polish lady who taught me ‘Dzien Dobry’ – ‘Good Morning’.
 Armed with all this I would sit next to Ted and complete six forms, the blanks of each were on clipboards suspended next to Ted’s desk.

 Part of the daily job was averaging out the chemistries of the casts.
 Unfortunately this was just before electric calculators became available and we had a mechanical calculator called a ‘Facit’ which was a sturdy metal box with a series of levers for units,tens, hundreds etc., a carriage slide and handle which you rotated and the little levers clicked and gave out a reading (see Diary 6 April).
 Making calculations was a time consuming and tedious affair.
 Shortly after moving into Sales I saw the first electric calculator which would have made this work ten times easier!